Dr Zipho Nomsasa Snyman

 About

-Ms. Zipho N. Snyman is currently studying towards a Doctor of Philosophy in Criminology and Forensic Studies (UKZN).
-She holds a Master of Social Sciences degree in Criminology.
-She is currently appointed as a lecturer in the Department of Criminal Justice, at the University of Zululand.
-She has represented the Department of the Criminal Justice on the Faculty of Humanities and Social Sciences Research Ethics Committee.
-Also represented the Department of Criminal Justice on the University of Zululand Library Committee.
-Coordinated undergraduate programme for the Department of Criminal Justice.
-Tutor coordinator for the Department of the Criminal Justice.
+Dr Zipho N. Snyman holds a Doctor of Philosophy (PhD) in Criminology and Forensic Studies from the University of KwaZulu-Natal (UKZN).
+She also holds a Master of Social Sciences degree in Criminology and is appointed as a Lecturer in the Department of Criminal Justice at the University of Zululand.
+She has represented the Department on the Faculty of Humanities and Social Sciences Research Ethics Committee and on the University of Zululand Library Committee.
+In addition, she has coordinated the undergraduate programme and served as Tutor Coordinator for the Department of Criminal Justice.

 Research Interests